List of Future Diary characters: Yuno Gasai

-(我妻 由乃, Gasai Yuno) is the main female protagonist of the series and the Second Diary Holder.
-While a perfect model student on the surface, she is actually a psychopathic yandere who is obsessed with Yukiteru Amano, whom she affectionately calls "Yuki", and kills unhesitatingly to protect him.
+(我妻 由乃, Gasai Yuno) is the main female protagonist and antagonist of the series and the Second Diary Holder.
+While a perfect model student on the surface, she is actually a psychopathic villains yandere who is obsessed with Yukiteru Amano, whom she affectionately calls "Yuki", and kills unhesitatingly to protect him.
 Her Future Diary is the Yukiteru Diary (雪輝日記, Yukiteru Nikki), a stalker diary that gives her explicit details on whatever Yuki is doing in the present 10 minutes.
 By working together with his Random Diary, they are able to solve their diaries' weaknesses.

 Yuno is named after Juno, the ancient Roman goddess of love and marriage.

 Minene Uryū

 (雨流 みねね, Uryū Minene) is the secondary female protagonist, the Ninth Diary user and the protagonist of the side-story manga, Future Diary: Mosaic.
 An infamous atheist terrorist, Minene is a young woman who has hatred against organized religion, particularly on any belief towards God.
 Her hatred of religion stems from her past when she and parents were traveling in a city in the Middle East but got caught in a battle which is hinted between the Israelis and Palestinians, where her parents were killed in the crossfire.
 Blaming God for her parents death, she leads a crusade of destruction against those associated with God.
 Minene got involved in the Diary game when after a failed assassination to kill a Catholic Cardinal, where as she tried to flee, she almost fell to her death but was saved by Deus who gave her an offer to save her if she join his game.
 Minene's diary is the Escape Diary (逃亡日記, Tōbō Nikki), which will chart out the best course of actions for her to escape whenever she finds herself in a dangerous situation.
 While it means she can escape anything, it is not perfect as the diary can only tell her how to escape if there are favorably conditions that allow her any chance to escape.

 Originally, she wants to win the game to destroy religion worldwide but later change her mind after befriending Yuki and his friends.
 While she began as an antagonist against Yuki, she later became his ally, becoming a big sister figure to him and both of them hold no animosity with each other despite Minene being responsible for the destruction and deaths at his school and Yuki blinding her left eye.
 She shares an interesting relationship with Masumi Nishijima of the police whom she met during her failed assassination of the cardinal.
 While she constantly dismisses all of his attempts to get to know her, she finally relent and falls in love with Nishijima.